makersacademy/async-workshops/promises-workshop/README.md

 ### Question 3

-Try rewriting this code using callbacks.
+The code below uses promises.
+Try rewriting it to use callbacks, instead.
 Which is easier to read - the callbacks version or the promises version?
 Why?

 Terminology: first class functions, functional programming, functional composition.